oversize/rust-lambda-sam-example/README.md

 # Rust Lambda with SAM

-Documentation and example of how to build a rust lambda with SAM.
+Notes and example of how to build a rust lambda with SAM.

-Why Sam?
-While `cargo lambda` has features to build and deploy your lambda chances are that you need some more resources in aws.
-E.g. Hook the lambda to an actual trigger in aws, create a role for it, provide permissions, provide a bucket ... yada yada yada.

-All of this is pretty much based on [this talk from Luciano Mammino](https://www.youtube.com/watch?v=He4inXmMZZI) at Rust Dublin.
+All of this is very much based on [this talk from Luciano Mammino](https://www.youtube.com/watch?v=He4inXmMZZI) at Rust Dublin.

 ## Prerequisites